Clinics

 Seminar

 The weekly seminar will build on and examine the fieldwork through clinical case rounds in which students will work together to help to solve problems, plan tasks, and analyze observations.
 Prior to every session, each student is expected to identify an issue gleaned from his/her fieldwork to present to the class for discussion and analysis.
-All students will be required to come prepared to engage in this process.
-Each student will have an opportunity to present the issue to the class, which will collectively discuss the various investigative and/or prosecutorial techniques available in that particular case, and the possible consequences resulting from their use.
-In addition to weekly case rounds, the seminar will regularly require students to discuss critical readings and to engage in intensive simulations to build concrete lawyering skills.
+The class will collectively discuss the various investigative and/or prosecutorial techniques available in that particular case, and the possible consequences resulting from their use.
+In addition, the seminar will regularly require students to discuss critical readings and to engage in intensive simulations to build concrete lawyering skills.
 Each student will also submit, on a bi-weekly basis, a reflection paper that discusses an issue of interest related to the fieldwork or the seminar readings.

 Application Procedure

 Students should submit the standard application, a resume and a grade transcript via CAMS.
-Selected students will be contacted by Professor McDermott for an interview with the course instructors and representatives of the Manhattan and/or Brooklyn District Attorney’s Offices.
-If you have any questions, please contact Professor McDermott or her assistant Lucy Schwartzman.
+Selected students will be contacted by the professor for an interview with the course instructors and representatives of the Manhattan and/or Brooklyn District Attorney’s Offices.

 * Consult the Clinics Open to LL.M.
 Students page to see if the clinic is available to LL.M.s in the current year.
 Please note there is a separate application form for LL.M.s.
 The deadline is different from that for JDs and is posted on the Clinic Application Timelines page.